fpgadeveloper/ethernet96/PetaLinux/README.md

 #### AXI Ethernet based design

-* Ports 0-2 have been tested in axi_eth design
+* All ports working for the axi_eth design
 * To do:
-  * Need to patch the AXI Ethernet driver to prevent PHY reset on port 3 (hence disabling the SGMII clock) which happens when try to enable the port (`ifconfig eth3 up`)
+  * Need to patch the AXI Ethernet driver to prevent PHY reset on port 3 (hence disabling the SGMII clock) which happens when we enable the port (`ifconfig eth3 up`)

 ### How the script works